bendotcodes/cookies/README.md

 ### domain
 > domain for the cookie<br />
+> Use `sub.domain.com` if you want to access the cookie on a specific sub-domain only.
-> Use `https://*.yourdomain.com` if you want to access the cookie in all your subdomains.
+> Use `.yourdomain.com` if you want to access the cookie in all your subdomains.

 ### secure
 > Is only accessible through HTTPS? **true or false**